Aloha Stadium: Closure to new events

 A December 17, 2020, announcement by the Aloha Stadium Authority stated that the stadium would be ceasing fan-attended operations indefinitely.
 The closure was related to financial issues caused by the COVID-19 pandemic.
 The stadium, built in 1975, was also plagued by maintenance issues in recent years.
 A 2019 story from the Honolulu Star-Advertiser noted that the stadium needed $30 million in repairs.
 KHON-TV reported that the stadium would be condemned and was deemed unsafe to hold any crowds at all.
 The scheduling of new events was also halted.
 In January 2021, the University of Hawaii announced that the Rainbow Warriors football team would play their home games on campus "for at least the next three years".

 New stadium

-The New Aloha Stadium is a proposed 35,000-seat multi-purpose stadium to be built in Halawa, Hawaii, for the Hawaii Rainbow Warriors football program, with demolition of the old stadium expected to begin in early 2023.
-The area around the stadium will also include entertainment venues, retail stores, restaurants, housing, hotels, recreational sites, cultural amenities, and green space.
+The New Aloha Stadium is a proposed 25,000–35,000 seat multi-purpose stadium to be built in Halawa, Hawaii, for the Hawaii Rainbow Warriors football program, with demolition of the old stadium by Aloha Halawa Development Partners (AHDP) to begin in early 2026.
+Known as the New Aloha Stadium Entertainment District (NASED), the area around the stadium will be developed as a public-private partnership over a 20 year period and also include entertainment venues, retail stores, restaurants, housing, hotels, recreational sites, cultural amenities, and green space.
 It will replace, and be constructed on the site of, the current Aloha Stadium.
+As of August 2025, the expected completion date for the new 22,500 capacity stadium is March 2029 according to the dean of the University of Hawaii at Manoa College of Engineering Brennon Morioka, who was the former stadium authority chair and Hawai'i Governor Josh Green's special advisor on the New Aloha Stadium Entertainment District project.